NuGet/Home/proposed/2023/Add-dotnet-search.md

 #### **Option `--source`**

-This option will specify which source to search from.
-If the source is not specified using this option, the sources in the `nuget.config` file will be used.
+This option will specify a list of sources to search from.
+If a source is not specified using this option, the sources in the `nuget.config` file will be used.

 #### **Option `-exact-match`**